agodoggo/MIT_MediaLab_Application/ExiTrak/README.md

 Please see Project_Explanation.pdf for more details on the background of the project.

-ExiTrak Report contains the latest design report from the group on the project.
+Folder ExiTrak Report contains the latest design report from the group on the project.

+Folder ExiTrak Code contains the final software used.

+Folder ExiTrak CAD contains the current CAD prototypes being used for the MVP.